deadshot465/owoifyKt/README.md

 ## Disclaimer
 As usual, I'm writing this package for both practicing and bots' needs.
 Performance is **NOT** guaranteed.

 That being said, all regular expressions are declared beforehand rather than being declared inside a function.
-This module utilizes `sync.once` to make sure all initialization of regular expressions will only run once.
 That should be able to avoid the performance cost of building regular expressions every time the method is called.

 ## See also
 - [owoify-js](https://github.com/mohan-cao/owoify-js) - The original owoify-js repository.